zuyuz/SongBook/README.md

 Mrrrnyaaa team

 ## Database
-We are using firebase real-time database (No SQL) for saving users and generated song books.
+We use a Firebase Realtime Database (No SQL) for saving users and generated songbooks.
-Data consist of 2 parts:
+Data consists of 2 parts:
  - User database:
     Includes all application users.
  - Application database:
     Includes user generated JSON objects.
     Each object includes:
-      - Songs texts (as list)
+      - List of songs' lyrics
       - Number of songs

-## Security model
+## Security
-Auth is managed through firebase auth.
-Find images, in security folder, for auth configuration pages.
+Authentication is managed through the Firebase Auth.
+Screenshots for the auth configuration pages are located in the /Security folder.

-## Hosted service
+## Hosting service
 Our application may be uploaded to the AppStore.

+##Monitoring & Telemetery
+We use Firebase Analytics and Crashlytics to monitor database, cloud functions and app usage and also to receive detailed reports of the errors in your SongBook application.
+You can find screenshots in the /Analytics folder.